Contact(s): Advisor/Success Coach - Melanie Alexander

 - Submit SCC medical form.
 The medical form will be mailed to applicants who are conditionally accepted to the ADN program, and must be completed by a physician, physician’s assistant, or a nurse practitioner by the date given on the conditionally accepted letter.

-Submit evidence of current certification in CPR covering infant, child, adult, and AED or CPR for the Healthcare Provider endorsed by the American Heart Association.
+- Submit evidence of current certification in CPR covering infant, child, adult, and AED or CPR for the Healthcare Provider endorsed by the American Heart Association.

 - Attend Nursing Orientation held by the nursing faculty.
 Information will be relayed through your school email after arranged by nursing faculty.
 This is different from and in addition to the required New Student Orientation requirement by all students of Stanly Community College.

 Applicants seeking admission to the Associate Degree Nursing program will be ranked and accepted to the program based on TEAS scores.
 If there is a tie in TEAS scores, ranking will be based on the GPA from Step 4.
 Conditional acceptances will be awarded in March each year.
 Applicants accepted for admission must complete all admission requirements by the date specified in their acceptance letter.
 Applicants who fail to complete all admission requirements for the ADN program will forfeit their acceptance to the next available candidate on the rank list.

 Applicants on the alternate list are ranked and are notified of their position.
 As vacancies arise on the acceptance list, applicants on the alternate list are contacted in rank order and offered acceptance to the program.
 Applicants on the alternate list who are not offered acceptance to the ADN program for the year in which they have applied to enter will not be carried over to a waiting list the following year.
 Instead, the alternate list on which their name appeared will be dissolved and each applicant must submit another application if they wish to be considered for admission in a subsequent year.
 They will again be ranked along with the other applicants for the year.